 The commands in this group give details of the type of output device, communication protocols, and the interface hardware.
 The device commands must be consistent with the format commands.
-A separately chargeable version of the Despooler is available that allows you to send information to printers over a Public Data Network (PDN).
-See Appendix D, THE PDN SUPPORT OPTION for details.
+Two separately chargeable versions of the Despooler are available that allow you to send information to printers over a Public Data Network (PDN) and across a TCP/IP network.
+See Appendix D, The PDN Support Option for details and Appendix E, Despooling over TCP/IP.